stacks-network/stacks-core/sip/sip-006-runtime-cost-assessment.md

 ```

 X := size of the map's _key_ tuple
-Y := the length of the map's name
 Z := the size of the map's _value_ tuple

 ### map-insert